Dominic Cleal's Blog

 And then run this to install and restart Foreman:

-# cd ~foreman && bundle update foreman_hooks
+# cd ~foreman && sudo -u foreman bundle update foreman_hooks

 Fetching source index for http://rubygems.org/